pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 6. Ask AI to implement the functions (this can be parallelized).
 7. Fix errors.

 Of course it is best if you review data structures and functions definitions.
 The prompt that create functions declarations should mention it very explicitly that if there is a risk that a function will exceed 50 lines of code it must use other functions.
-This is a bit of a chicken and egg problem but in my opinion it is solveable.
+This is a bit of a chicken and egg problem but in my opinion it is solvable.

 The instructions must mention that each function or data structure needs to be in a separate file.